Dataset from Chihara and Hesterberg's book (Second Edition)

 Figure 4 (b) does exactly this: we have a fictitious mosaic plot of an Expected Contingency Table, with straight vertical divisions, as if Education had no effect on the Favour::Oppose proportion.
 (NULL hypothesis!!)

-.
+The third plot, Figure 4 (c), is a tile-plot of the tile-wise differences between the two tables, which Contribute to the overall X-statistic.
 The blue tiles indicate that the Actual count is higher than the Expected count, and the red tiles indicate that the Actual count is lower than the Expected count.
 The intensity of the colour indicates the magnitude of the difference.

-When we scale these differences by the standard deviation of each cell, we get the Pearson Residuals
+When we scale these differences by the standard deviation of each cell, we get the Pearson Residuals, which we will explain next.

-Let us perform these computations manually, to see how this works.
-Here are all the four tables, side by side: (Are you tired of these yet?)
+Here are all the first four of the above tables, side by side: (Are you tired of these yet?)

 Show the Code